hashicorp/terraform-provider-aws/website/docs/r/lb_listener_rule.html.markdown

 * `listener_arn` - (Required, Forces New Resource) The ARN of the listener to which to attach the rule.
 * `priority` - (Optional) The priority for the rule between `1` and `50000`.
 Leaving it unset will automatically set the rule with next available priority after currently existing highest rule.
 A listener can't have multiple rules with the same priority.
 * `action` - (Required) An Action block.
 Action blocks are documented below.
 * `condition` - (Required) A Condition block.
+Multiple condition blocks of different types can be set and all must be satisfied for the rule to match.
 Condition blocks are documented below.

+### Action Blocks

 Action Blocks (for `action`) support the following: